MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Quoting_Rules.md

 ## Single-quoted strings

-A string enclosed in single-quotation marks is a _verbatim_ string.
+A string enclosed in single quotation marks is a _verbatim_ string.
 The string is passed to the command exactly as you type it.
 No substitution is performed.
 For example: